IT Jobs: 10 Interview Tips to Showcase Your Skills

-So, you say you’re an incredible .Net Developer?
+So you say you’re an incredible .NET developer?
 That’s awesome, but if you have trouble communicating your expertise to a non-technical interviewer, we’re here to help!
 Our IT recruiting team has truly seen it all.
-With much experience, finding great IT jobs for tech professionals is our bread and butter.
-I sat down with our recruiters to get the real-world advice that they give their interviewees to help them land their next IT job.
+With years of experience, finding great IT jobs for tech professionals is our bread and butter.
+I sat down with our recruiters to get the real-world advice they give interviewees to help them land their next IT job.
 Here’s what they said:

-1. It’s OK to be nervous, it’s natural and interviewers usually expect it.
+1. It’s okay to be nervous.
+It’s natural, and interviewers usually expect it.
 Don’t psych yourself out by trying to cover it up.
 It usually comes off as awkward.

 2. Take a notebook with you to take notes throughout the interview.
 Even if you don’t think you need it, not taking notes can send the wrong message.
 You can even use the notebook to your advantage by writing down questions you may have for the interviewee beforehand.